 Lower signal quality leads to higher cognitive load.

-What did the researchers find out?
+What did the researchers find?
 Hearing loss impairs the quality of the signals perceived by the brain for processing.
 When a person suffers from hearing loss, parts of the brain dedicated to other senses (like vision and touch) take over the part of the brain that typically processes hearing.
 Known as cross-modal cortical reorganization, this rewiring process can lead to cognitive decline because it increases the brain’s cognitive load.
-The reorganization negatively impacts the person’s ability to understand speech and weakens the brain.
+The change negatively impacts a person’s ability to understand speech and weakens the brain.
 Areas of the brain devoted to higher-level thinking step in, attempting to correct the deficiency.
-Preoccupied with assisting the brain with its hearing function, they abandon their typical responsibilities, which can cause serious cognitive issues.
+Preoccupied with assisting the brain with its hearing function, they abandon their typical responsibilities, which can cause severe cognitive issues.
 For example, a significant correlation exists between hearing loss and dementia, and this can happen even in the early stages of hearing loss (source).

 Hearing loss changes the structure of the brain.